sleepyOwl14/proximax-bc-docs/docs/guides/aggregate-transaction/sending-a-multisig-transaction.md

 - Finish converting an [account to multisig guide](../multisig-account/converting-an-account-to-multisig.md)
 - NEM2-SDK
 - A text editor or IDE
-- An multisig account with XEM
+- An multisig account with XPX
-- An cosignatory account with XEM
+- An cosignatory account with XPX

 ## Let’s get into some code

 Bob has finished filling his basket, and he is ready to pay.
-The cashier’s screen indicates that the cost of the purchase adds up to 10 XEM.
+The cashier’s screen indicates that the cost of the purchase adds up to 10 XPX.

 1. Bob needs to know which is the public key of the multisig account that he shares with Alice, and his private key to start announcing the transaction.